jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 1. Development of a pose detection algorithm.
 1. Curating a high-quality training dataset for watch wheels.
 1. Optimization/Quantisation iterations.
-1. Development of an UI with overlayed information.
+1. Development of a UI with overlayed information.
 1. Write the final documentation of the project.
 1. Submit the project to Elektor's competition.